 You will be able to apply to bring your partner and children with you to the UK.

-Your partner and children will need to prove that they can support themselves while in the UK via the maintenance requirement.
+Your partner and children will need to prove that they can support themselves while in the UK.
+This is the maintenance requirement.

 Immigration Health Surcharge

-Applicants will have to pay the Immigration Health Surcharge as part of their visa application, for every year of your stay.
+Applicants will have to pay the Immigration Health Surcharge as part of their visa application.
+You will have to pay for every year of your stay.

 Indefinite Leave to Remain

-Holders of Skilled Worker visas have to fulfil very specific requirements regarding the minimum salary threshold when they apply for Indefinite Leave to Remain.
+Holders of Skilled Worker visas have to fulfil very specific requirements regarding the minimum salary threshold when they apply for ILR.
 Please speak to your Breytenbachs consultant for specific advice in your case.

 How Breytenbachs can help you

-If you are interested in applying for the Skilled Worker visa or require more information, please contact one of our consultants to guide you through the process.
+If you want to apply for the UK Skilled Worker visa, please contact one of our consultants to guide you through the process.
 We have a dedicated team of consultants dealing with Skilled Worker visas and sponsorship licensing!